DTOcean/dtocean-core/README.md

   [dtocean-database](https://github.com/DTOcean/dtocean-database) repository
   for installation instructions.

-A "bootstrapping" stage is required to prepare the data catalogue files:
+A "bootstrapping" stage is required to convert the data definition specification files (located in the `DDS` directory) to native yaml format:

 ```
 $ cd \\path\\to\\dtocean-core